glodinasflexwork/glodinasmakelaardij-website/PRODUCTION_DEPLOYMENT.md

 3. **CORS Issues**:
    - If you see CORS errors in the browser console, check that the domain is included in the allowed origins list in `backend-api/src/main.py`

+## Security Best Practices

+1. **Environment Variables**:
+   - NEVER commit sensitive information like database credentials, API keys, or secrets to version control
+   - Use environment variables or secure secret management solutions
+   - For local development, use `.env` files that are listed in `.gitignore`

+2. **Database Credentials**:
+   - Regularly rotate database passwords
+   - Use strong, unique passwords
+   - Limit database user permissions to only what's necessary

+3. **API Keys and Tokens**:
+   - Treat API keys and tokens as sensitive information
+   - Use environment-specific keys (different keys for development and production)
+   - Implement proper token validation and expiration

 ## Contact